civicrm/civicrm-sysadmin-guide/docs/setup/logging.md

 * The log tables have some extra columns `log_user_id`, `log_conn_id`, `log_action`, to describe which user performed the action, the MySQL connection ID, and the action that was taken.

+    !!! note "Further Information"
+       More information on changes to what is stored in the `log_conn_id` column can be found in the associated [blog](https://civicrm.org/blog/eileen/who-did-what-when) on this subject

 * The log tables will begin by storing the initial values of your CiviCRM tables.
 Then each time a row in a CiviCRM table is added, deleted, or changed, the logging system will add a new row the appropriate log table to fully describe the change.

 * The logging system adds 3 triggers on every `civicrm_` table to handle updating records, inserting records, and deleting records.

 * Logging will _not_ destroy or change your existing data.

-### Log_conn_id

-The pre 4.7.7 log table format creates an integer field 13 chars long for the log_conn_id.
-The value stored here is the mysql CONNECTION_ID().
-Unfortunately this mysql value is not actually unique.
-It is only unique at a given point in time.
-If you want to retrieve the changes made in a specific mysql transaction you need to add some time parameters - but unfortunately there is no accurate way to calculate what those time parameters should be since the transaction could be a batch transaction lasting 10 minutes or only 10 seconds.
-For anyone who has loaded change reports and found data missing the miscalculation of this timeframe is a likely cause.
-This was then changed to a 13 character varchar with using the `uniqid()` php function to generate the id

 ## Performance

-In some testing there hasn't been any indication of any significant performance degredation to the system, however if your working on a large dataset there maybe be a need to do some performance testing with logging turned on before releasing it into production.
-In testing it showed that there wasn't any great difference in perfomance in INNODB v Archive engine storage.
+In some testing there hasn't been any indication of any significant performance degradation to the system, however if your working on a large dataset there maybe be a need to do some performance testing with logging turned on before releasing it into production.
+In testing it showed that there wasn't any great difference in performance in INNODB v Archive engine storage.

 ## System requirements